-Opening DEPTH should be 200mm or greater for a clay/cement lined or pre-cast flue that is new, unused, or previously used only with a gas appliance.
-DEPTH should be 240mm or greater for a flue used for solid fuel of oil burning appliances.
-Opening DEPTHS include any plaster or in-fill panels that form part of the installation.
+Opening DEPTH should be 270mm or greater for a clay/cement lined flue which is new, unused, or previously used only with a gas appliance.
+DEPTH should be 310mm or greater for a flue which has been used for solid fuel of oil burning appliances.
+Opening DEPTHS include any plaster or infill panels which form part of the installation.